re:vision logo

 LAION-fMRI Image Dataset

-Contains fMRI responses to images from LAION-natural (sampled from the internet), MSCOCO (natural scenes), THINGS (object images), and out-of-distribution images.
-See here the semantic coverage in CLIP embedding space
+Contains fMRI responses to images from LAION-natural, NSD/MSCOCO (natural scenes), THINGS (object images), and out-of-distribution images.
+The CLIP embedding space highlights the coverage of LAION-fMRI across these image types.

 Roth & Hebart (2025) ↗